- Washing recommendations for prewashed denim (everyday care)

 - Denim fabrics should be washed before use or cutting, even if they are pre-washed.
 This removes excess dye, finishing agents, etc., allows the fabric to reach its final size, and makes it softer.
 Denim typically shrinks by around one to five percent.

-- To keep the washing process as gentle as possible, denim should only be washed at 30 °C on a gentle cycle.
+- To keep the washing process as gentle as possible, denim should only be washed at 30 °C on a delicate cycle or a gentle short programme.
 Some washing machines offer special programmes for denim or dark fabrics.

 - Use detergent without bleach.
 For dark blue or black fabrics, a detergent specifically for dark laundry is ideal.